UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_21.md

 Notes:

+The value `left` will only output the rows that are in the left dataframe and if they are missing from the right dataframe, `NaN` values will occur.
+No candy bars that are only present in the right dataframe will be present.

 Here we can see the values `3 Musketeers`, `Aero` and `Kinder Bueno` are not present in the resulting dataframe as they are only present in the right one.

 ---

-  - `right`: Will only output the rows that are in the right dataframe and if they are missing from the left dataframe, `NaN` values will occur.
-No candy bars that are only present in the left dataframe will be present.
+  - `right`

 <!-- end list -->